aiidateam/aiida-core/docs/source/installation.rst

 ..
 ..     sudo pip install -U -r requirements.txt

-If everything went smoothly, congratulations!
-Now the code is installed!

-Next steps:

-* :ref:`How to work with AiiDA in a virtualenv`
-* :ref:`Try out AiiDA for the first time`
-* :ref:`Custom configuration` for more advanced configurations.

 .. note:: if the ``pip install`` command gives you an error that resembles the one shown below, you might need to downgrade to an older version of pip::